Floydlang/floyd/docs/floyd_speak.md

 # DATA TYPES

 These are the primitive data types built into the language itself.
+The building blocks of all Floyd programs.

-The goal is that all the basics you need are already there in the language.
-This makes it easy to start making useful programs, you don't need to choose or build the basics.
-It allows composability since all libraries can rely on these types and communicate between themselves using them.
-Reduces need for custom types and glue code.
+The goal is that all the basics you need are already there in the language and the core library.
+This makes it easy to start making meaningful programs.
+It also allows composability since all Floyd code can rely on these types and communicate between themselves using these types.
+This greatly reduces the need to write glue code that converts between different librarys' string classes and logging and so on.

-|Type		  	| Use
+|TYPE		  	| USE
-|---				|---
+|:---				|:---
 |__bool__			|__true__ or __false__
 |__int__			| Signed 64 bit integer
 |__double__		| 64-bit floating point number
 |__string__		| Built-in string type.
 8-bit pure (supports embedded zeros).
 Use for machine strings, basic UI.
 Not localizable.
+Typically used for Windows Latin1, UTF-8 or ASCII.
 |__typeid__		| Describes the *type* of a value.
 |__function__	| A function value.
 Functions can be Floyd functions or C functions.
 They are callable.
 |__struct__		| Like C struct or classes or tuples.
 A value object.